 Navigation: Reference > User interface >

-Select from Display to change how the guest names are displayed.
+Use the Display drop-down list to change how guest/group names are displayed.

 Click on the button to show additional options.

 You can optionally show the table, section, seat, notes, meal choice, special requirements, group and num. in group.
 The meal choice and special requirements can be very useful for caterers.